jbelvin85/tatwats/docs/GLOSSARY.md

 A high-performance web server, reverse proxy, and load balancer.
 It's often used to serve static content, proxy requests to backend servers, and distribute traffic across multiple servers.

+### Node.js

+A back-end JavaScript runtime environment that allows developers to run JavaScript code on the server-side.
+It's used for building scalable network applications.

+### PostgreSQL

+A powerful, open-source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

+### React

+A free and open-source front-end JavaScript library for building user interfaces based on components.
+It is maintained by Meta and a community of individual developers and companies.

 ### MTG (Magic: The Gathering)

 A collectible card game created by Richard Garfield.
 It is the world's first trading card game and remains the most popular.
 PodTracker is designed for MTG Commander players.